Alternatives to NPS – Net Promoter Score

 Generally speaking, anything above 0 means your business has more satisfied customers than unhappy ones.

-Find out everything you need to know about NPS in our definitive guide.
+Find out everything you need to know about NPS in our definitive guide to NPS.

-For many companies, NPS gives valuable insight into satisfied customers and the success of their customer experience activities.
+For many companies, NPS score provides valuable insight into satisfied customers and the success of their overall customer experience activities.

 Here are 5 reasons why: